0day-ci/linux/Documentation/security/IMA-templates.rst

    prefix is shown only if the hash algorithm is not SHA1 or MD5);
  - 'd-modsig': the digest of the event without the appended modsig;
  - 'n-ng': the name of the event, without size limitations;
- - 'sig': the file signature, or the EVM portable signature if the file signature is not found;
+ - 'sig': the file signature, based on either the file's/fsverity's digest[1], or the EVM portable signature if the file signature is not found;
  - 'modsig' the appended file signature;
  - 'buf': the buffer data that was used to generate the hash without size limitations;
  - 'evmsig': the EVM portable signature;